Title: A Watcher's Word

-Robin smarted at being the bad guy and backed down.
-Buffy handed off the gun and cutlass to Fallon and glared at Giles as he lay on the floor flexing his chin where he’d been hit.
+Robin smarted at being the bad guy but backed down, his gesture made, so Buffy handed off the gun and cutlass to Fallon and glared at Giles as he lay on the floor flexing his chin ruefully.

 “I don't feel very well now,” he declared somewhat unnecessarily and rubbed his beard.
 “Why is the room spinning?”
-Julia’s giggles helped relieve the tension.
-Buffy’s censure melted a little and she knelt down to Giles’ side, scanning his face intently.
-Up close it was clear that he was not drunk and that he now knew that she knew.
+Julia’s giggling helped relieve the tension and Buffy’s censure melted a little as she knelt down to Giles’ side, scanning his face intently.
+Up close it was clear that he was not drunk and that he knew that she knew.
 His green eyes were clear and bright and burning into her hers.
 For a moment it was just the two of them and she felt a strange contentment.